ucam-department-of-psychiatry/UKB/README.md

 # UKB
-repository for scripts used in UK BioBank analyses
+Repository for scripts used in UK BioBank analyses within the department that might be of general use